haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts.md

 Sure, there are two simple steps:

-1. Provide default value on capability itself.
+1. Provide initializer value.
     It must be const evaluatable, remember
     [rule 1.4](https://doc.rust-jp.rs/the-rust-programming-language-ja/1.9/complement-design-faq.html#there-is-no-life-before-or-after-main-no-static-ctorsdtors):
     no life before `main`.
-2. Write `with interner = Capability::default()` on top of your function.
+3. Write `with interner = Capability::default()` on top of your function.

 Wait, what?
 Where did my default go?
 Isn't setting it by hand defeats the point?